kaist-cp/cs420/README.md

   and student number.
 Any emails failing to do so (e.g. emails without student number) will not be answered.

-- If we should go online, we'll meet at the [Zoom room](https://kaist.zoom.us/my/jeehoon.kang). your Zoom name should be `<your student number> <your name>` (e.g., `20071163 강지훈`).
+- If you join the session remotely from Zoom (https://kaist.zoom.us/my/jeehoon.kang), your Zoom name should be `<your student number> <your name>` (e.g., `20071163 강지훈`).
   Change your name by referring to [this](https://support.zoom.us/hc/en-us/articles/201363203-Customizing-your-profile).